SkewedAspect/tts-shipshoot/Readme.md

 This is a project whose end goal is to answer the age old question:

-> "Who would win in a fight: The Enterprise D or a Star Destroyer?"
+> "Who would win in a fight: The Enterprise D or a Star Destroyer?
+What about
-> "What about Captain Kirk flying the Millenium Falcon, versus Han Solo in a Constitution Class?"
+> Captain Kirk flying the Millenium Falcon, versus Han Solo in a Constitution
-> "Ok, but what if six TIE Fighters jumped an Assimilated Andromeda Ascendant attacking LEXX??"
+> Class?
+Ok, but what if six TIE Fighters jumped an Assimilated Andromeda
+> Ascendant attacking LEXX??"

 These are questions the world needs answers to.
 And TSSS is here to give you those!